-Amazon PPC: Your Guide to Sponsored Advertising in 2021
+Amazon PPC: Your Guide to Sponsored Advertising

 Amazon PPC is everywhere, and Amazon does an excellent job of integrating it into organic search results.
 In fact, many shoppers click on sponsored listings without necessarily knowing that they are advertisements.

 Given that Amazon Advertising is now considered one of the big three digital ad platforms (Google and Facebook being the other two), dabbling with PPC simply isn’t enough.
 If you’re merely average, you’re going to get beaten by competitors who:

 - Find new keyword opportunities and leverage them.

 - Adapt quickly to changes in the Amazon.